Drone video shows trail of destruction left by volcano in La Palma, Canary Islands | World

 Images taken with a drone this Thursday (30) reveal a trail of destruction left by the volcano in La Palma, in the Canary Islands (see the video above).

-The eruption of Cumbre Vieja has lasted 11 days, and more than 600 houses and 20 kilometers of roads were destroyed by the lava river that reached the sea on Tuesday night (28).
+The eruption of Cumbre Vieja has lasted 11 days, and more than 855 houses and 30 kilometers of roads were destroyed by the lava river that reached the sea on Tuesday night (28).
+Banana plantations, a source of income for many island residents, were also destroyed by volcanic ash.

 The force of the winds helps to dissipate the clouds of water vapor and toxic gases that form when lava, at more than 1,000º C, meets the ocean (where the water is at 22º C).